thomasahle/snyd/README.md

 | 4 	| -1/8   	| -1/32      	|       	|
 | 5 	| -27/125  	| -3/125      	|    	|
 | 6 	|    	|  	|        	|

+# Method

+This project analyses the two player end game of Liar's Dice using the theory of games with [Imperfect information](https://en.wikipedia.org/wiki/Perfect_information).
+The Nash equilibrium is found by the method of [Daphne Koller and Nimrod Megiddo](http://www.sciencedirect.com/science/article/pii/089982569290035Q) which reduces the game to a linear program of size polynomial in the number of states or "information sets".
+The linear programs are solved using the Glop solver from [Google or-tools](https://developers.google.com/optimization/).

 # Running the code